-Director of Agriculture Institute of Slovenia, Andrej Simončič, PhD presented the vision of SLO-ACE, future Center of Excellence for Agrcultural Sciences, and infrastructure construction plans.
+Director of Agriculture Institute of Slovenia, Andrej Simončič, PhD presented the vision of SLO-ACE, future Center of Excellence for Agrcultural Sciences Adult Games, and infrastructure construction plans.

 Final conference of the SLO-ACE project was held in Ljubljana on Wednesday, the 4th of July 2018 and had important media coverge.
 Representatives of the consortium, stakeholders and policy makers as well as international partners and invited speakers from abroad attended the event.
-The targeted number of participants was outreached.
+And as a result of the social media campaign carried out by The Marketing Heaven, the targeted number of participants was outreached.

 Guests were welcomed by Director of Agricultural Institute of Ljubljana (KIS), Andrej Simončič, PhD.
 The event continued with the speech of Tanja Strniša, MSc., state secretary at Ministry of Agriculture, Forestry and Food (MAFF) and Peter Volasko, MSc. from Ministry of Education, Science and Sport (MIZŠ).
 The SLO-ACE project was presented by coordinator Vladimir Meglič, PhD.
 Special attention was given to partner institutions.
 French National Institute for Agricultural Research (INRA) was represented by Jean-Francois Hocquette and Aarhus University (AU) by Per Kudsk.
 The basic research areas (Crop production, Viticulture and Oenology and Meat production) and the purpose of their further development were defined by the pillar leaders from the Agricultural Institute of Slovenia, Peter Dolničar, PhD, Franc Čuš, PhD and Marjeta Čandek-Potokar, PhD.